docker/docs/engine/security/trust/trust_automation.md

 title: Automation with content trust
 ---

 Your automation systems that pull or build images can also work with trust.
-Any automation environment must set `DOCKER_TRUST_ENABLED` either manually or in a scripted fashion before processing images.
+Any automation environment must set `DOCKER_CONTENT_TRUST` either manually or in a scripted fashion before processing images.

 ## Bypass requests for passphrases